Audrey Roloff Finds Surprise In Baby’s Crib Ahead Of Due Date

 Audrey Roloff and her husband Jeremy are just a couple of short weeks away from welcoming their newborn baby girl, but the mommy-to-be already had someone snoozing in her baby girl’s crib — her cat!
 On Monday, Audrey took to Instagram to update her Instagram story and let everyone see the sight that she saw today.
 She uploaded a photo of her cat — taking a nap.
-Pretty soon, Audrey will be posting photos of her daughter doing the same thing!
+Pretty soon, Audrey will be posting photos of her daughter doing the same thing.

 The photo showed Audrey and Jeremy’s cat curled up in a DockATot.
 For those unfamiliar with the product, it is described as a “portable sleeper docking station” that can be used for children when traveling or in their cribs to keep them in one spot.
 The infant DockATot is often used as a co-sleeper so that mom and/or dad don’t roll over on to baby while sharing a bed.